MrRobat0/stardust-SDK-doc/my_objects.md

 # Uploading an object

-## GLB Format
+## Cloud content

-OBJ format is the easiest because you only have to upload the file and they will be available for all platforms.

 - Go to the [object list page](https://stardust.neogoma.com/object_list)
 - Once you're on the object upload page select [create a new object](https://stardust.neogoma.com/add_bundle)

+### GLB Format

+GLB format is the easiest because you only have to upload the file and they will be available for all platforms.
+These file format can also include complex animations.
+You can find some GLB files samples [here](https://github.com/KhronosGroup/glTF-Sample-Models).

-- Select the option "Upload an OBJ file"
+- Select the option "Upload a 3D model"
 - Fill in the name
-- Upload the GLB file (max size 10 mb).
+- Select the GLB file (max size 80 mb).
+- Click on "Create object".

+### Image Format

+We had a lot of request to support different images for different usages (floor plans, NFT, arts..).
+We decided that the most flexible way for users to use pictures in our app would be to allow people to directly link from external sources ([Imgur](https://imgur.com/), [Imgbb](https://imgbb.com/), user own server...).

+- Select the option "Upload a picture"
+- Fill in the name
+- Fill in the picture URL.
-- Click on "Create object"
+- Click on "Create object".

 ## Local content